- About the Doha Film Festival

 Submissions are open for short films only.

-- Films submitted to the Festival should not have been publicly broadcast prior to the final date of the Festival’s 2025 edition (via television, Internet, video on demand, in-flight entertainment or otherwise).
+- Films submitted to the Festival should not have been publicly broadcast prior to the final date of the Festival’s 2026 edition, including via television, internet, video on demand, in-flight entertainment or otherwise.

 - Selection Criteria for Films in Competition